enokiLucas/nixGate-Styles-Collection/README.md

 # nixGate Styles Collection
 Collection of CSS files for use in a variety of websites.

 Personal Project started as a learning experience, as well as to improve readability in some sites.
-Complete styles may be publish in 'Stylus' in the future.
+Complete styles may be publish in [UserStyles.world](https://userstyles.world/) in the future.

 Criticism and advise is welcomed.

 Thank you for the attention.

 # Index.

 ## Wikipedia.
 _Folder_: wikipedia_styles
 ### Dark1
+- Published on [UserStyles.world](https://userstyles.world/) by the name of [Wikipedia Dark Forest](https://userstyles.world/style/8894/wikipedia-dark-forest)
 - Name: Dark Forest.
 - Dark theme.
 White font.
 - Pallete: Dark Gray, Black, Green and Yellow.